datawookie/flipsideR/README.md

-# Google-Finance
+# flisideR

-Scripts for working with data from Google Finance.
+Scripts for working with options data from Google Finance.

+## Installation